dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 #### Collections
 There are multiple data collections in TESTed: sequence, sets, tuples and dictionaires.
 When you use collections in expressions and statements, the values in these collection can contain both values and expressions.
-For the **return values** can these collections only contains values and **no expressions**.
+For **return values** these collections can only contain values and **no expressions**.
 In addition, the values in these collections can be heterogeneous (different data types).

 ##### Sequences
 An ordered dynamic collection of values.
-These are denoted with help of squared brackets and could be empty.
+These are denoted with the help of squared brackets and could be empty.
 Some examples:
 ```javascript
 [5, 7, 8]